chooseaconduct/chooseaconduct.github.io/README.md

 ## Frequently Asked Questions (F.A.Q.) and Answers

 ### Q: What's the point?
+Where's the code?
+Three words?

-**A**: If you (or the "social jacobin revolutionaries / warriors") try to enforce your utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction), than history tells us how that ends - read up on tyranny (and why free speech is not something to give up lightly.)
+**A**: Most code of conducts are page long political manifestos by "social jacobin revolutionaries / warriors" that try to enforce an utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction).
+History tells us how that ends - read up on tyranny (and why free speech is not something to give up lightly.)

+Thus, Choose-A-Conduct offers alternative code of conducts.
+Or inspires you to write your own.
 Remember - Love (not fear) conquers all.
 Be the change you want to see in the world.
 Learn to forgive.
 Be a mensch (or try to.)
 Humanitas.
 Virtus.